 Scope 1 GHG emissions are direct emissions from sources that are owned or controlled by a company.
 At Banner, most Scope 1 GHG emissions are related to natural gas used for heating our facilities.
 Scope 2 GHG emissions result indirectly from the generation of electricity, heat or steam purchased by a company.
 Banner's Scope 2 GHG emissions are related to electrical usage to support operations and heat or cool our facilities.
+Scope 3, Category 6 refers to emissions from business travel.
+This includes the transportation of employees for work-related activities in vehicles not owned or operated by the company, such as planes, trains, buses and rental cars.
+It also accounts for emissions from transportation providers themselves (e.g., airlines).

-Our Scope 1 and Scope 2 emissions for 2021, 2022 and 2023 are detailed below.
-Utility consumption figures are converted to GHG emission estimates using a calculator developed by a leading environmental services consultant with expansive international operations.
-We have received Limited Assurance of the overall Scope 1 and Scope 2 emissions calculations from our independent external auditors
+Our Scope 1 and 2, from 2021 to 2024, and Scope 3, Category 6 emissions for 2024 are detailed below.
+Utility consumption figures for Scopes 1 and 2 are converted to GHG emission estimates using a calculator developed by a leading environmental services consultant with expansive international operations.